Is weed legal in Arkansas?

-Arkansas voters approved the Arkansas Medical Marijuana Amendment, or Issue 6, with 53% of the vote on November 8, 2016.
-The law allows seriously ill patients to obtain and consume medical marijuana with a doctor’s approval, and establishes licenses for state cultivation facilities and dispensaries.
+Arkansas voters approved the Arkansas Medical Marijuana Amendment (AMMA), or Issue 6, with 53% of the vote on Nov.
+8, 2016.
+The law allows seriously ill patients to obtain and consume medical marijuana with a doctor's approval and establishes licenses for state cultivation facilities and dispensaries.

-Arkansas medical marijuana patients may only consume in their home.
+Arkansas patients may consume medical marijuana only in their homes.
 Consumption in public is not allowed.